 As Kenny started to enter the booth on his right, his left foot slipped out from under him.
 He did not see the paper napkin on the floor and the fried piece of gator with sauce on it underneath the napkin.
 His mouth hit the corner of the table, knocking out a large piece of his left tooth, and his left elbow struck the concrete floor.
 So did his iPad.

 X-rays at the ER showed a nondisplaced fracture of the ulna, which meant that the bone of the little finger side of the forearm broke completely, but the ends remained aligned.
 The ER physician referred Kenny to an orthopedist and sent him home with an ice pack and an elbow splint.
+Learn more about the importance of seeking medical care after an accident.

 The orthopedist put Kenny's elbow in a cast for six weeks and prescribed physical therapy afterwards to restore the elbow's range of motion.